i-VRESSE/bartender/docs/user_management.md

   -H 'Authorization: Bearer <the access token>'
 ```

-Roles can be revoked from a user by calling
+Roles can be unassigned from a user by calling

 ```text
 curl -X 'DELETE' \